Quantum key distribution with correlated sources: Results

 \subsection{Reference technique based on the original loss-tolerant protocol}

-In this section, we outline the intuition behind the key idea of the RT by applying it to the original LT protocol \cite{tamaki}.
-To simplify the discussion, we shall assume collective attacks, however, our analysis can be generalised to coherent attacks (see the Methods section for more details).
+In this section, we introduce a new framework for security proofs, the RT, which results in a high secret key rate in the presence of source imperfections.
+In what follows, we outline the intuition behind the key idea of the RT by applying it to the original LT protocol \cite{tamaki}.
+A full description of the RT, including the detailed security proof, is presented in the Materials and Methods section.
+To simplify the discussion, here we shall assume collective attacks, however, our analysis can be generalised to coherent attacks (see the Materials and Methods section for more details).
 Just as an example, we consider a protocol with a single-photon source in the presence of side-channel information, such as pulse correlations, in which Alice prepares the following three states for each pulse emission